Charles E W Bean, Diaries, AWM38 3DRL 606/211/1 - 1915 - 1918 - Part 8

 They sd he ws better down

 there.
-"Too right" he sd
+"Too right" he sd.

-Then presently came / voice of
+Then presently ap came / voice of

 70